 Getting treatment for Schizophrenia

-Mindoc is a patient-centered psychiatry practice based in Glen Waverly.
-Our experienced mental health practitioners provide treatment for adults with schizophrenia from Chadstone, Melbourne and nearby areas.
+Mindoc is a patient-centered psychiatry practice based in Glen Waverley, Melbourne.
+Our experienced psychiatrists based in Melbourne provide anti-psychotic treatment for adults with schizophrenia from eastern suburbs of Melbourne and other nearby areas.
 Want to learn more about our values, philosophy, and dedication to mental health?
 Contact us today.